Faraday's Law and Magnetic Induction: cause and effect, experiment and theory: Maxwell-Faraday Equation

 First let us consider the standard derivation of Faraday's law of induction starting with the curl Maxwell's equation; note however some approaches take the reverse approach, and start with induction and reduce it to the curl equation.

-We start with a loop of material, and regard that loop as the boundary $\pContour$ of some enclosed surface $\pSurface$, and treat the electric and magnetic fields $\pEfield$ and $\pBfield$, as in fig. \ref{fig-faraday-OF} The derivation proceeds by starting with the Maxwell-Faraday equation, taking a surface integral of both sides, and then applying Stokes' theorum to the LHS in order to convert that surface integral into a line integral: ~
+We start with a loop of material, and regard that loop as the boundary $\pContour$ of some enclosed surface $\pSurface$, and treat the electric and magnetic fields $\pEfieldv$ and $\pBfieldv$, as in fig. \ref{fig-faraday-OF} The derivation proceeds by starting with the Maxwell-Faraday equation, taking a surface integral of both sides, and then applying Stokes' theorem to the LHS in order to convert that surface integral into a line integral over elements $\pXdline$ along $\pContour$: ~

 The causal interpretation of this equation must be \cite{Kinsler-2011ejp} that the EMF ``causes'' changes in flux $\pXmagflux$ -- we cannot in fact take the common interpretation that changes in flux induce (or cause) an EMF.
 Note that this is not an interpretation of experimental facts or observations, but one based on the mathematical model.
 A causal diagram \cite{Kinsler-2015arXiv-dicaus} for the mathematical model is shown in fig. \ref{fig-faraday-MFdicaus}.